+The challenge to digital forensics experts like CYFOR is to apply well-tested digital forensic techniques to a rapidly changing world.
 Think of the routine you followed today.
 You would most likely have used email, text messaging and logged into various websites and platforms, but what about the other interactions you have had with modern amenities?
 Did you have to swipe a key card to gain access to your hotel room, office or gym?
 How about that coffee shop rewards card or digital wallet on your Smartphone?
-Our day to day activities use applications which write to databases or log files leaving behind digital footprints that could be relevant to a digital forensics investigation.
+Our day to day activities use applications that write to databases or log files leaving behind digital footprints that could be relevant to a digital forensics investigation.

 For most lawyers and digital forensics practitioners the term ‘digital evidence’ brings to mind the “usual suspects”, including emails and office documents stored on servers, personal computers and laptops.
 However, ESI can be even more ubiquitous, intermingled and atypical, with data from our private and public activities being increasingly interconnected and stored on electronic media.